Jurassic Park III: Marketing and merchandise

+In November 2001, to promote the film's impending home media release, Universal launched a viral marketing website for Isla Travel, a fictional Isla Sorna travel agency.

 Cell phone promotion

 For the film's home media release, Universal partnered with cell-phone company Hop-On to produce "the world's first disposable cell phone", which would have been available through an in-package offer upon purchase of the film.
-The telephones were to be delivered free to customers who responded to a winning promotional card that was supplied with selected copies of the film.
-Around 5,000 copies of the film contained a winning promotional card; around 1,000 of them were redeemed.
+The phones were to be delivered free to customers who responded to a winning promotional card that was supplied with selected copies of the film.
+Around 5,000 copies of the film contained a winning card, and approximately 1,000 of them were redeemed.

 The promotion was cancelled because the handsets could not be finished on time.
 An investigation by the San Francisco Chronicle revealed that sample versions of Hop-On's cell phones were actually modified Nokia handsets; Hop-On was having problems with its own design.
 Customers who were to receive the cell phones received a $30 check and a free DVD, instead.

 Release

 Jurassic Park III premiered at the Universal Amphitheater in Los Angeles, California, on July 16, 2001; two days later the film was released in the United States and other countries.
 Neill, a resident of New Zealand, hosted the film's Australasian premiere in the city of Dunedin in August.

 The film was released on VHS and DVD on December 11, 2001.
-It was re-released with both sequels in December as the Jurassic Park Trilogy, and as the Jurassic Park Adventure Pack in November 2005.
-In 2011, the film was released on Blu-ray as part of the Jurassic Park: Ultimate Trilogy Blu-ray collection.
+It was simultaneously released with the previous films as the Jurassic Park Trilogy box collection, followed by the Jurassic Park Adventure Pack in November 2005.
+In 2011, the film was released as part of the Jurassic Park: Ultimate Trilogy Blu-ray collection.
 Jurassic Park III is also included in the Jurassic Park 4K UHD Blu-ray collection, which was released on May 22, 2018.

 Reception

 Box office

-Jurassic Park III opened on July 18, 2001 with $19 million.
+Jurassic Park III grossed $19 million on its opening day.
 At the time, it had the second-highest Wednesday opening of any film, after Star Wars: Episode I – The Phantom Menace.
 In just five days, it generated a total of $80.9 million.
 The film had also grossed $50.3 million during its three-day opening weekend.
-When the film opened, it had the fourth-highest July opening weekend, behind Independence Day, Men in Black and X-Men.
+When the film opened, it had the third-highest July opening weekend, behind Men in Black and X-Men.
 This marked the first time that four consecutive films had made an opening weekend over $45 million, joining Planet of the Apes, Rush Hour 2 and American Pie 2.
 Additionally, it was one of the four consecutive Universal films of 2001 to gross $40 million in their opening weekends, with The Mummy Returns, The Fast and the Furious and American Pie 2 being the others.
 The film ultimately earned $181.2 million in the United States and $368.8 million worldwide, making it the eighth-highest-grossing film of the year worldwide.
 Despite this, it is the lowest-grossing film in the franchise.